NSAiswarya/IEEE-LAUNCHPAD/TEMPLATE.md

 -  Creating an attractive environment for talent through competitive salaries, quality of life improvements, and opportunities for professional growth can help retain skilled professionals in the state.
 #### History of Open Source Contributions:

-- Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community.
+- I have actively contributed to the open-source community, focusing on both my own projects and contributions to popular open-source initiatives
+- my open source contribution are online book shopping,online Art gallery,Home automation system unisg Iot

 #### History of Community Engagement: